randy408/libspng/docs/context.md

 spng_ctx *spng_ctx_new2(struct spng_alloc *alloc, int flags)
 ```

-Creates a new context with a custom memory allocator, `alloc` must be non-NULL.
+Creates a new context with a custom memory allocator, it is passed to zlib.

+`alloc` and its members must be non-NULL.

 # spng_ctx_free()
 ```c